 Meanwhile, culture vultures shouldn't miss Festival for the Eno—a music and arts event held in West Point on the Eno, a 388-acre city park just 15 minutes north of the baseball stadium.
-This four-day extravaganza features a craft fair, beer garden, and music lineup of more than 70 bands across four stages.
-Tickets start at an affordable $18 each.
+This four-day extravaganza, held July 4–7, 2019, features a craft fair, beer garden, and music lineup of more than 70 bands across four stages.